-Listings of real or personal property of the following types, which are listed subject to a real estate broker’s license, and are located within the Service Area* of the multiple listing service, and are taken by participants on exclusive right to sell contract or exclusive agency forms shall be delivered within 72 hours (excepting weekends, holidays and postal holidays) after all necessary signatures of seller(s) have been obtained.
+Section 1 Listing Procedures: Listings of real or personal property of the following types, which are listed subject to a real estate broker’s license, and are located within the Service Area (see Section 1.12) of the multiple listing service, listings of property located outside the service area may be submitted voluntarily by a participant, but are not required by the service.
+All listings must be entered into the NCRMLS within 72 hours (excepting weekends, holidays and postal holidays) after all necessary signatures have been obtained.

-(a) Single family homes for sale or exchange.(M)
+Single family homes for sale or exchange.(M)

 Vacant lots and acreage for sale or exchange.(M)